hoadx/docker-phpstorm/README.md

 Each of the plugins can be updated individually at any time, and other plugins can be installed as well.

-However, to update IntelliJ IDEA itself, the docker image will need to be updated.
+However, to update IntelliJ PHPStorm itself, the docker image will need to be updated.

 ## License